alok-debnath/breaklog/README.md

 ## Introduction

-BreakLog is a Next.js project hosted on Vercel that allows you to efficiently log your daily work activities, including day start, exit, enter, day end, and break times.
-It provides insights into your workday by calculating the total break time and work done for that particular day.
-Additionally, it offers the functionality to retrieve monthly logged data with useful information.
-If you only need to track break times, BreakLog can handle that too, without requiring day start and day end entries.
+BreakLog is a self-hosted time and attendance system built with Next.js.
+It allows you to log your workday by recording the start and end times of your work, as well as any breaks you take.
+It calculates the total break time and work done for that particular day, providing insights into your daily productivity.
+Additionally, it allows you to retrieve monthly logged data with useful insights.
+If you only need to track break times, BreakLog can handle that too, without requiring you to log your day start and day end logs.

 ## Features